 The highest rating available is 39.
 That means that noises under 39 decibels will be blocked.
 For reference, a whisper is around 15 decibels depending on how far away the person whispering is.
 A normal conversation at a comfortable distance from you is around 60.

 A Hoover is around 80 when you are the one doing the cleaning.
 The further you are from it the lower it will sound.
-In other words, if it is coming from a neighboring room with the door closed, you may not hear it with earplugs in.
+In other words, if it is coming from a neighbouring room with the door closed, you may not hear it with earplugs in.
 At least not loudly enough for it to keep you awake.

 They should be comfortable.

 The only way to find out which are the most comfortable is to try a few.
 Luckily, most are inexpensive enough to test out a variety to find the ones that you feel the most comfortable with.

 They should also be durable if they are meant to be worn multiple times.